gpstar81/GPStar-proton-pack/OPERATION.md

 **Video Game Mode (Default)**

-- The orange button at the end of the wand switches between these available firing modes while the wand is active:
+- The Barrel Wing (orange) button at the end of the wand switches between these available firing modes while the wand is active:
 	1. Proton Stream (Default)
 	1. Slime Gun
 	1. Stasis Beam